 Trusting a professional and properly allocating your budget is essential.
 Investing some of your budgets in a marketing agency that will study your competitors and create good content, rich messaging, and suitable ads for your services is often better.
 Don’t “burn” your marketing budget at Facebook and Google on your own with no proper material and marketing techniques!

 Social media is a must for a business in the tourism industry

 It is also essential for you to use social media for advertising and designing online ads for social media and search engines like Google and Bing.
 Those can sometimes be less affordable options based on the local tour business ecosystem.

 Growing your online business presence takes time and effort.
-Building your digital PR, creating new backlinks from prestigious media, and networking are just some of the tasks you need to tackle to help your company grow in this new era.
+Building your digital PR, creating new backlinks from prestigious media, and networking are just some tasks you need to tackle to help your company grow in this new era.

 What is the best way to create a distribution strategy for your tour business?